lmar13/clickmeeting-rec-app/README.md

 # clickmeeting-rec-app
-Application written for recruitment process
+An application created for the recruitment process